JurgenR/aioslsk/docs/source/SOULSEEK.rst

 2. Receive:

   * :ref:`RoomList` : updated list of rooms.
 See 'Room List' section on what would be expected here
-  * :ref:`PrivateRoomUsers` : list of users in the room (exluding ourself)
+  * :ref:`PrivateRoomMembers` : list of users in the room (exluding ourself)
   * :ref:`PrivateRoomOperators` : list of operators
   * :ref:`UserJoinedRoom` : with our own username
   * :ref:`JoinRoom` : with our own username
   * :ref:`RoomTickers`

 .. note::
-   Messages :ref:`PrivateRoomUsers`, :ref:`PrivateRoomOperators` seems to be repeated for private rooms we are already part of
+   Messages :ref:`PrivateRoomMembers`, :ref:`PrivateRoomOperators` seems to be repeated for private rooms we are already part of

 .. note::
    Possibly on the server side the joining happens after some of these messages are sent.
 In the :ref:`RoomList` message the `rooms_private_owned_user_count` is 0, in the PrivateRoomsUsers message the list of users is empty.
 The

 .. note::
-   :ref:`PrivateRoomUsers` returns the users which are part of the room (excluding the owner) while :ref:`RoomList` rooms_private_user_count only return the amount of online users
+   :ref:`PrivateRoomMembers` returns the users which are part of the room (excluding the owner) while :ref:`RoomList` rooms_private_user_count only return the amount of online users

 Room Leaving